 Office of the Dean of the College

-Phi Beta Kappa Member Spotlight
+Phi Beta Kappa Visiting Scholar shares insights

 Clark students Shalyn Hopley '14, Charlotte Turner '14 and Austin Alexander '13 were awarded writing internships with the national office of the Phi Beta Kappa Society in Washington, D.C. for which they prepared publishable articles for Phi Beta Kappa's new site The Key Reporter.
 Read their articles, below.

 "As an English major and soon-to-be college graduate, I have invested my time and money into the liberal arts, and as a typical college student, I spend plenty of time perusing the internet.
 Understandably then, any article that pronounces my path of studies to be 'dead' flashes bright red on my radar screen.
 When I saw Joseph Epstein's article 'Who Killed the Liberal Arts?
 And Why We Should Care' in The Weekly Standard, I immediately bookmarked it…" More »

 "Title IX of the Education Amendments of 1972 states: 'No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.'
 Forty years later, Title IX remains one of the most important legislative decisions regarding education in America…" More »